andrewfer000/CyberLab-Concept/README.md

 # CyberLab-Concept
-Proof of concept command line version of CyberLab
+Proof of concept command line version of CyberLab Simulator

+# Depracation Notice:
+**This version will no longer be maintained.
+CyberLab Simuator will now be 100% flask based If you want a simple, single-user/development version of CyberLab Simulator please refer to the Daemon Repositiory https://github.com/andrewfer000/CyberLab-Daemon**

 ## What is it
 CyberLab automates the management of Apache Guacamole and Libvirt QEMU Virtual Machines & Networks for use in temporary lab environments.
 Labs are defined in JSON files in their respective courses.
 Lab environments are very customisable.
 When you run a lab it creates a new "session".
 A session is made of a JSON file which tracks what resources (VMs, Networks, Guacamole User/Connections) is owned by that session.
 Sessions can be paused, resumed, and destoryed.
 A Lab interface HTML file is provided in each session's directory in ./session/session_id.